AbdimulhinYussuf3675/Food_center/readme.md

 ## Author
 - [Abdimulhin Adan](https://github.com/AbdimulhinYussuf3675)
 ## Description
-This is basically a studio website, that takes users name and opinions.
+This is basically a piza restrant website, that takes the customer's order and also delivers right to where the customer lives
 ## Setup/Installation Requirements
 * This is a great place
 * to list setup instructions